Shagnikpaul/COVID-19-Stats-App/README.md

   * Confirmed cases
   * Recovered
   * Deaths
-  * A graph for a visual representation of confirmed cases in India (will provide the option to choose your own country)
+  * A graph for a visual representation of confirmed cases in India (will provide an option to choose your own country)
   * (Not yet added) Graphs for recovered and death cases.
 # Download
 Get the APK [here](https://github.com/Shagnikpaul/COVID-19-Stats-App/releases/download/v0.1/COVID.STATS.v0.1.apk)